wilddeer/blog/_posts/en/internet-maintenance/2014-08-06-about-viewport-at-rule.md

 The portrait mode also undergoes a change.
 HTC 8x has higher resolution then iPod and same pixel density, so its viewport should be a little bit wider than 320 pixels:

 <div class="gallery">
-{% include pic.htm src='before-portrait.png' p=true c='Было' a='Windows Phone 8.1 portrait screenshot before the change' %}
+{% include pic.htm src='before-portrait.png' p=true c='Before' a='Windows Phone 8.1 portrait screenshot before the change' %}
-{% include pic.htm src='after-portrait.png' p=true c='Стало' a='Windows Phone 8.1 portrait screenshot after the change' %}
+{% include pic.htm src='after-portrait.png' p=true c='After' a='Windows Phone 8.1 portrait screenshot after the change' %}
 </div>

 `@-ms-viewport` was buggy on Windows Phone 8 before its third update -- it operated with real pixels and not with logical ones.
 This caused too large viewport size (and so too small website view) on phones with hight density screens.